Reduced blood circulation and hypertension caused by cutaneous folds

 The cutaneous folds bend and crush everything on their passage, including nerves and vessels, decreasing, and sometimes blocking, the blood flow.

-When the flow to the arms and legs is reduced or stopped, we experience the effects of paresthesia; numbness and the pins-and-needles effect.
+When the flow to the arms and legs is reduced or stopped, we experience the effects of paresthesia; numbness and the pins-and-needles tingling effect.

 Large cutaneous folds in the neck area affect the blood vessels beneath them